rab-ai/3D-Object-Painter-with-Graph-Structure/README.md

 On Windows type: " ./ObjViewer.exe "path_to_.obj_file" "path_to_color_file" t" (or q) without any quotes.

 While using these programs, you should be in the directory that the program is on (from the terminal).
 Use "q" (third argument) for plane.obj and plane-low.obj files, and "t" for facem-low2.obj and man-low.obj files (again no quotes).

+On Windows type it should work on any recent windows platform.
+(It may require visual studio redistributables which can be downloaded from the link:https://aka.ms/vs/17/release/vc_redist.x64.exe)